orsdev/adserve-demo/moniepoint/stage-three-interview-prep.md

 **Answer:**

 > I ensure code quality by being deliberate about how I write and validate my code before it reaches production.
-I’m very intentional about the quality of the code I write, and I use code reviews as a second layer of validation.
+I also use code reviews as a second layer of validation.
 I look for correctness, readability, and edge cases, and I explain the reasoning behind feedback so the same standards are consistently applied.

-I also make sure quality is enforced early through testing and tooling.
-I write unit tests for business logic and component tests that reflect real user behavior, especially around critical flows like payments.
+> I also make sure quality is enforced early through testing and tooling.
+I write unit tests for business logic and component tests that reflect real user behavior.
 Tools like TypeScript, ESLint, Prettier, and pre-commit hooks help catch issues before they reach production.

-Finally, I focus on architecture — using a feature-based structure and clear separation of concerns so the codebase stays maintainable as it grows.”
+> Finally, I focus on architecture — using a feature-based structure and clear separation of concerns so the codebase stays maintainable as it grows.

 ---